The new home for your archive.

 A single person, threaded through the years.

-One face named once.
-Atlas finds them across every tape and every photograph, places each moment on a timeline, and writes the description for you.
+Name one face, and Atlas helps you pull them out of every tape and photograph — placing each appearance on a timeline, with a short description of what was happening.
 This is what an archive looks like when it knows itself.

 EARLY READERS